Updated: Jul 21

 1 handful chopped nuts (optional)

-It really doesn't need toppings, however you can eat it with a dollop og yoghurt (plant based for me) or banana Ice cream ( recipe coming soon).
+It really doesn't need toppings, however you can eat it with a dollop of yoghurt (plant based for me) or Vanilla nice cream

 If you don't have some of the ingredients, then here is a list of easy substitutes.